Ecuador Budget Travel & Adventure Guide (2026)

 Claro and Movistar offer the best coverage.
 A $15 investment typically secures 15GB of data with easy recharges.

-Port your US number to a VoIP service like Google Voice to protect against SIM-swap attacks and ensure 2FA banking codes remain accessible.
+Port your US number to a VoIP service like Google Voice to protect against SIM-swap attacks and ensure banking access.

 The Andes of Ecuador: Zona Sierra